top of page

 Self-taught, queer artist from North Lincolnshire living in Leeds

-Working mainly through digital paintings, I push to question what the value of art is when it is detached from a tangible medium.
-Much of my work comes from my identity of growing up around one of Britain's economically deprived steel towns, where I try to evidence the uncomfortableness of clashing what is known to be fine art together with social class, gender and sexuality, and push this to the forefront in painterly images.
-I often paint as a therapeutic exercise to make that unease palatable to view, but never completely gone.
+Most recently my work has expanded from digital painting to found-object sculpture and photography, where I like to play with the parameters and contradictions surrounding concepts such as worth, British heritage and class struggle.
+Much of my work comes from my identity of growing up around one of Britain's economically deprived steel towns, where I try to evidence the uncomfortableness of clashing what is known to be fine art together with concepts of social class, gender and sexuality, and push this to the forefront in the final piece.
+I often create as a therapeutic exercise to make that unease palatable to view, but never completely gone.

 Curator of: